kennetchau/countryProfileDashBoard/README.md

 # CountryProfileDashBoard

 ## Overview
-This is intended to be a dashboard that allow user to browse country data gathered from the United Nation Databank.
+This is intended to be a dashboard that allow user to browse country data gathered from the World Bank Databank.

 ## Running instruction
 <ol>